Current status of public health measures

 The current status of public health measures in place is:

 Note: Should there be any discrepancy between the information provided by Ottawa Public Health (OPH) and the content of this page, please note that OPH’s guidelines prevail.
-To learn more about the levels of public health measures, visit the COVID-19 response framework.
+To learn more about the levels of public health measures, visit the Roadmap to Reopen.

 Following Ottawa Public Health and the University procedures, as well as the event industry recommendations, we’ve put together a list of guidelines for social gatherings to ensure every participant’s health and safety.
 These guidelines are subject to change without warning.
 It is the client who is responsible for ensuring that they are aware of the latest information prior to the start of their reservation.